 When the FUNCTION FEED DWELL function is active, the control will repeatedly interrupt the feed movement.
-While the feed movement is interrupted, the tool remains at its current position while the spindle continues to turn.
-Due to this behavior, workpieces need to be scrapped if threads are cut.
-In addition, there is a danger of tool breakage during execution!
+While the feed movement is interrupted, the tool remains at its current position, and the spindle continues to turn.
+During thread cutting, this behavior will cause the workpiece to become scrap.
+There is also a risk of tool breakage during execution!

-▶ Deactivate the FUNCTION FEED DWELL function before cutting threads
+Deactivate the FUNCTION FEED DWELL function before cutting threads